 - The waiters’ style corkscrew might be more difficult for older or less agile consumers to maneuver.

-Best for: Connoisseurs, collectors and everyday users — anyone who doesn’t need maximum physical assistance opening a bottle.
-The next time you’re looking for a personal, thoughtful gift, an engraved Laguiole fits the bill.
+Best for: Connoisseurs, collectors and everyday users who can put their weight into opening a bottle.
+The next time you’re looking for a personal, thoughtful gift, a Laguiole corkscrew fits the bill.

 Its simple, two-pronged style is best used on older, dry corks where a regular corkscrew would cause too much crumbling.
 The prongs are slipped in between the cork and neck of the bottle, gently wiggled and twisted, and the cork can be pulled up completely intact.
 While this openers requires some practice and skill to use, it’s the perfect low-tech, yet effective solution for savvy collectors who struggle with crumbling corks.

 The Ah-So requires enough special skill to prevent it from being your go-to everyday opener.
-However, it is certainly worth owning, as it is one of the best options for the aged bottles in your collection.
-With proper technique, it extracts a dry cork with more care than almost any other opener on the market.
+However, it is certainly worth owning, as it can be used for aged bottles in your collection.
+With proper technique, it extracts a dry cork with more care than any other opener on the market.

 - Won’t damage dry, aged corks